VZhyrytskiy/An2-02.1-Components-Demo/README.md

 To run this project type: `npm start` in your command line tool.
 Open the link `http://localhost:4200/`.

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.20-4.
+This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.20-4 and updated to version 1.0.0-rc.1.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.